-- Real Time Strategy games with a clear avoidance of Cosmetically Identical Sides (and possibly, Separate, But Identical) have a general tendency to pit two or more sides with radically different methods of winning (and losing) against each other, owing much to a theoretically ideal Faction Calculus.
+- Real-Time Strategy games with a clear avoidance of cosmetically identical sides (and possibly, Separate, but Identical) have a general tendency to pit two or more sides with radically different methods of winning (and losing) against each other, owing much to a theoretically ideal Faction Calculus.
 Of course, this mentality is used in the name of the Rule of Fun with plenty of variation to spare.

 - Exemplified well by Starcraft, where the Protoss field extremely expensive, but extremely capable units, the Zerg named one of the most famous RTS Tropes of all time, and the Terrans fall flexibly in-between.

 - Command & Conquer games makes it obvious that differing war doctrines is its bread and butter for rich gameplay.
-The Allied Nations, Scrin and USA employ precision weapons and strong air power, China, GDI and Soviet Union use lots of tanks, while GLA, Japan, Nod and Yuri utilise gimmicks, speed and versatility.
+The Allied Nations, Scrin and USA employ high-tech precision weapons and strong air power, China, GDI and Soviet Union use lots of tanks, while GLA, Empire, Nod and Yuri utilise gimmicks, speed and versatility.

 - Homeworld and its sequels use opposing combat philosophies to varying degrees.